+The connection is established via WLAN.
 A pairing of the camera and the mobile device is required for a first-time connection to a mobile device.
-A connection is established via the connection wizard at initial setup of the camera or later via the menu.

 CONNECTION WIZARD

 The connection wizard appears at initial startup of the camera or after a camera reset.
 These settings are also available via the menu item Leica FOTOS.